graphistry/graphistry-cli/docs/configure.md

 ### Data bridge

 In scenarios such as a Graphistry cloud server accessing on-prem API servers, an intermediate on-prem data bridge may be necessary.
 You can mix bridged and direct (default) connectors in the same Graphistry server.
-Learn more about the (Graphistry data bridge)[bridge.md].
+Learn more about the [Graphistry data bridge](bridge.md).

 ### Variants

-* Give your Graphistry implementation user increased permissions so they can embed Graphistry into existing dashbboard and notification systems, such as for embedded visualizations and quicklinks into contextual [investigation templates](templates.md)* Run a (Graphistry data bridge)[bridge.md], if available for your connector, which may help with cases such as firewalls preventing incoming connections from Graphistry to your database
+* Give your Graphistry implementation user increased permissions so they can embed Graphistry into existing dashbboard and notification systems, such as for embedded visualizations and quicklinks into contextual [investigation templates](templates.md)* Run a [Graphistry data bridge](bridge.md), if available for your connector, which may help with cases such as firewalls preventing incoming connections from Graphistry to your database
 * Run a bastion server between Graphistry and your database, such as a new Splunk search head
 * Create fine-grained permissions by running multiple Graphistry virtual servers, with a new Splunk role per instance